Post-merger integrations are racing against The 4 Clocks

 The Employee Clock measures the opportunity for two key synergies, internal synergies through consolidating excess capacity and external synergies via retaining top performers.
 Human capital and physical capital are under the microscope of the Employee Clock.
 Integrations often create excess physical capacity, e.g., plants, locations, and a common source of synergies is consolidation of physical plant.

 The human capital element is a race against a brain drain.
-Top performers from the integrated companies will typically stay on board to see where they fit in the new company, but they will not stick around forever.
-When the Employee Clock hits zero, top performers have decided to move on.
+Top performers from both companies will typically stay on board to see where they fit in the new company.
+But, they will not stick around forever.
+The Employee Clock hits zero when top performers decide to move on.
 Losing top performers is perhaps the most damaging impact to the long-term strength of the integrated company.
 The high stakes for talent retention are usually why most PMIs begin with determining everyone’s role in the new organization.

 The Vendor Clock

 The Vendor Clock counts down the opportunity to capture cost efficiencies.
 A common source of synergies is the consolidation of vendors and systems.
-The initial gains are seen in lower per-unit costs due to the larger volume of the integrated company.
+The cost of two systems becomes the cost of one system, but beyond that obvious savings, the new company has greater bargaining power with vendors, due to the larger volume of the integrated company.
 The starting time on the Vendor Clock is usually higher than on the Employee Clock, but vendor and system integrations also take longer, leaving no time to delay.
 If the clock runs out and the systems and vendors are not adjusted, you not only fail to capitalize on the investment, you most often achieve the opposite: higher costs and greater complexity.
 Not completing the system integration on time increases the cost and complexity of almost every business process across the enterprise.
-That is because every business process that uses a system, its output, its data, etc., will take longer and have more built-in error if the systems integration is not complete when the clock runs out.
+That is because every business process that uses a system, a system’s outputs, a system’s data, etc., will take longer and have more built-in error if the systems integration is not complete when the clock runs out.